 Online modules are available once the program begins.
 If applicable, a pre-reading list will be issued to you along with your schedule and syllabi prior to the program beginning.

 The majority of our programming is designed to be applicable for any physician entering training in Ontario.
 In addition to our core and family medicine curriculum, we are pleased to offer five elective in-class sessions:

 - Communication & Conflict

 - Internal Medicine

-We also provide you with optional sessions over lunch to meet with the CPSO, PARO and OMA during the program.
+We also provide you an optional session to meet with the OMA during the program.

-You will find out specific timing for your iteration of programming at least two weeks prior to the start date.
+You will find out specific timing for your weeks of programming prior to the start date.

 The Pre-Residency Program is mandatory and is to be completed in its entirety as per the policy established by the Postgraduate Education – Council of Ontario Faculties of Medicine; an affiliate of the Council of Universities.
 If you would like to review a copy of the attendance and exemption policy, please contact us upon registration for more information.

 The integration of physician facilitators in our program is a key aspect of your learning in the program.
 Physicians are integrated in a multitude of ways, leading to a very blended model.

 Didactic Sessions: All sessions are developed and delivered by practising physicians and healthcare professionals who understand learner’s unique needs, and are considered to be subject matter experts in their field.
 Many of these sessions also involve various aspects of facilitation, which can include discussions with you r peers and interactive session activities.